 3. Support Local Restaurants

-Dining in at restaurants or fast-food chains isn’t an option right now.
+Unfortunately, dining in at restaurants and fast-food chains isn’t an option in certain states right now.
 Thankfully, plenty of restaurants still offer takeout, and it’s an excellent outlet to support local businesses.

 The next time you order, don’t just turn to a massive chain restaurant.
 Take the time to search for local restaurants to see if they offer delivery.
 Plenty of family restaurants are incorporating delivery or curbside pickup to make it through tough times.
 Plus, many smaller restaurants are also available on top food delivery platforms like DoorDash.

 Many states are also easing up on alcohol delivery restrictions.
-Ordering alcohol online through Drizly is another simple way to help smaller restaurants in your area and avoid going to stores unnecessarily.
+Ordering alcohol online through Drizly is another simple way to help smaller businesses in your area and avoid going to stores unnecessarily.

 Even if your food is slightly more expensive or delivery options are not as fast, it’s a small sacrifice to make to help keep smaller restaurants in business.